SoftInstigate/ermes-mail/README.md

 </dependency>
 ```

-As ErmesMail depends on `org.apache.commons.commons-email` v1.5, we suggest to include the below runtime dependencies (`javax.mail-api` and `javax.mail`) to prevent classpath conflicts.
+> **Warning**: As ErmesMail depends on `org.apache.commons.commons-email` v1.5, we suggest to include the below runtime dependencies (`javax.mail-api` and `javax.mail`) to prevent classpath conflicts.
 The wrong version of these dependancies, included by other libraries, might provoke the following runtime exception when sending emails: `java.lang.NoSuchMethodError: 'void com.sun.mail.util.LineOutputStream.<init>(java.io.OutputStream, boolean)`

 ```xml
 <dependency>